nemo0622/pokeemerald-expansion/README.md

 - THEN, MERGE IN SEAGLASS GRAPHICS
     - Object events, followers, and Pokémon in-battle sprites!
     - Some UI elements - battle UI, text boxes, DexNav elements
+        - BEFORE MERGING TEXT BOXES: make sure not to port message box directly! remember the name plates!
 - ALSO MERGE SOME OTHER IMPORTANT CHANGES
     - Press L to auto-run, R to register DexNav Pokémon, and make sure creeping with DexNav overrules autorun

+- THEN, IMPLEMENT PORYSCRIPT!

 - Custom Mapping references to remember:
     - ENABLE TRIPLE LAYER METATILES?